 Your device will alert you when there is an update available.
 It should appear at the top of your screen in the notification bar.
-In that case, simply pull down the bar and tap the alert.
+In that case, simply pull down the bar and tap the alert to update your device.

-If you don’t get a notification or if you think you might have missed it, go to:
+If you don’t get a notification to update your Android phone or if you think you might have missed it, go to: